akka/akka/akka-docs/rst/scala/typed.rst

 its predecessor.
 This is necessary in order to not invalidate the addresses that refer to this Actor.

-What this enables is that wherever a message is sent to an Actor we can statically ensure that the type of the message is one that the Actor declares to handle—we can avoid the mistake of sending completely pointless messages.
+What this enables is that whenever a message is sent to an Actor we can statically ensure that the type of the message is one that the Actor declares to handle—we can avoid the mistake of sending completely pointless messages.
 What we cannot statically ensure, though, is that the behavior behind the